An Introduction to Collecting 1:400 Scale Models

 Below are the answers to some common questions I see people asking and beneath those are resources you should be using.

 There aren't many.
-Obviously I strongly suggest you sign up for Premium at this site to get access to a huge amount of information on 400 scale such as the two areas below.
-I write about a whole lot more on here but those two are good for starters.
+Obviously I strongly suggest you have a look around this site.
+I write about a whole lot more on here but these two areas are good for starters.

 I also write detailed model reviews at ModelAirliner.com and for many years Jon Champs also wrote reviews over at his site 1400 Reviews.
 I didn't always agree with him but his reviews were different to mine, interesting and knowledgeable.
 Sadly Jon no longer writes reviews: